-With ample upkeep, your air conditioner will provide worry-free performance for a long time.
-But, like any other thing in your residence, it will eventually need replacement.
-Knowing when to get a new one is key to avoid pricey repairs, higher electrical bills and interrupted comfort.
+With ample upkeep, your air conditioner will deliver worry-free performance for many years.
+But, like any other machine in your residence, it will ultimately need to be updated.
+Knowing when to install a new one is key to skip pricey repairs, costly utility bills and comfort disruptions.

-When it involves being cool and your house’s energy efficiency, our Lakeside Heating & Air professionals have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
-Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it comes to being cool and your home’s energy efficiency, our Lakeside Heating & Air professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says most air conditioners last for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s wise to start preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a new one.
+On average, the Department of Energy says many air conditioners work for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for installation.

 How dependable is your air conditioner?
-Does it cool dependably, even on the hottest days?
-Or is it routinely malfunctioning?
-When your air conditioner starts becoming less trustworthy it’s time to start considering getting an updated one.
+Does it cool dependably, even on the toastiest days?
+Or is it frequently malfunctioning?
+When your air conditioner becomes less reliable it’s time to begin preparing to get an updated one.

-Over your air conditioner’s lifetime, it’s normal for it to need a handful of small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just replace it.
+Over your air conditioner’s life cycle, it’s expected for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just install a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which measures how efficiently it expends electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal laws.
-However, your air conditioner becomes less efficient as it gets older.
+Every air conditioner has a SEER rating, which rates how well it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal guidelines.
+However, your air conditioner becomes less efficient as it wears out.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often costlier but might pay for themselves over their life span through increased energy savings.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over their life span through more energy savings.
 And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfy when your air conditioner is working?
-Or are you constantly dialing down the temperature to stay cool?
-An older air conditioner may have trouble keeping your home comfy due to reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adapt your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you constantly dialing down the temperature to keep cool?
+An aging air conditioner may struggle to keep your house comfy because of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of cooling at full speed all the time, these air conditioners operate at multiple speeds to fine-tune your comfort.

 Noise

-Your air conditioner should deliver cooling you can feel, not hear.
-If noise is a concern, ask us about upgrading to a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s like a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is a concern, check with us about upgrading to a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a wise way to maximize your energy efficiency, with minimal effort required from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for not much.
-The majority of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or away and alter settings as necessary.
+Getting a smart thermostat is a wise approach to maximize your energy efficiency, with minimal effort necessary from you.
+And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for very little.
+The majority of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temperatures as necessary.

 If you use an aging air conditioner, a smart thermostat might not work with it.
-Upgrading your air conditioner is a smart method to ensure smart thermostat compatibility.
+Getting a new air conditioner is a surefire method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will show the refrigerant style.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will list the refrigerant style.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, fixing the problem will be pricey.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
+That’s because Freon is only available in decreased, recycled amounts.

 Our Technicians Make Air Conditioning Installation Hassle-Free

-If you’re still debating whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really accumulate as time goes by.
+If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really add up as time goes by.

-We realize that air conditioner cost is your number one question.
+We are aware that air conditioner cost is your first question.
 That’s why working with Lakeside Heating & Air for air conditioning installation in Chelan and Wenatchee and surrounding areas is easy and affordable.
-Our professionals will help you find the right solution for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+Our techs will help you find the right model for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.